1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 Business context analysis in the context of a product security review involves understanding the business importance of the application or product, the types of data it processes, and its user base.
 This analysis helps to prioritize security efforts based on the potential business impact of vulnerabilities and to align the assessment with the organization's broader objectives and compliance requirements.

 - [ ] Understand the business criticality and importance of the application/service
 - [ ] Identify the types of data processed (PII, credit cards, etc.)
 - [ ] Analyze the user-base and their roles (employees, partners, customers, etc.)
 - [ ] Understand the types of transactions performed
-- [ ] Identify key stakeholders (e.g. internal, external)
+- [ ] Identify key stakeholders (e.g., internal, external)
 - [ ] Discuss the scope of the assessment
 - [ ] Establish timelines and milestones (start, end date, and review with devs, if applicable)